-Apart from standard settings, where the brightest picture you can get with 32s exposure, f/1.75 aperture and ISO 3200 the device offer quite a few image processing options, as discussed previously.
+Apart from standard settings, where the brightest picture you can get with 32s exposure, f/1.75 aperture and ISO 3200 the device offers quite a few image processing options, as discussed previously.
 It means, that our skies can be always emphasized into better-looking images (Pic.
 7).

 In this event, the phone can still compete with other high-end devices (Pic.
 8).

 Now let’s see a few examples, both mine and externals (Pic.
 9-15).
-Some of them has been processed.
+Some of them have been processed.

 Approaching to the finish of this post I would like to point out another very important issue related to Xiaomi Mi 9.
 Previously I have shown, that the wide-angle mode is not really useful.
 Unfortunately, during the night too.
-See the comparison below between the standard “Night” mode, wide-angle night image and a manual one supported by “Pro” version (Pic.
+See the comparison below between the standard “Night” mode, wide-angle night image and a manual one supported by the “Pro” version (Pic.
 12).
-This wide-angle mode is included within the “Pro”, when you toggle between wide and tele lens.
+This wide-angle mode is included within the “Pro”, when you toggle between wide and “tele” (photo) lens.

 As you can see, the difference is considerable.
 The “Night” mode doesn’t allow you to capture the stars at all.
 Only Vega – the brightest one remained visible.
 The wide-angle is only slightly better, but still too weak.
 The best and only one mode is the “tele” camera in “Pro”.

 If you want to have more details about the night photography with Xiaomi Mi 9 6GB 128GB (Global Version), visit this link.
 All major features, mentioned in the previous Mi 8 mode remain the same.